Over-the-Edge-Newspaper-Society/campusmanager/README.md

    - **Categories**: Classify the organization type
    - **Tags**: Add relevant tags
    - **Department Flag**: Mark if it's a university department

+### Organization Manager Role System

+The plugin includes a powerful **Organization Manager** role system that allows you to delegate organization management to club presidents or designated members while maintaining administrative control.

+#### 🎯 What Organization Managers Can Do

+**✅ Allowed Actions:**
+- Edit their assigned organization's profile (with restrictions)
+- Create and manage events for their organization
+- Update contact information (president, primary contact, office location)
+- Manage social media links and website information
+- Edit organization description and membership requirements
+- Upload and change organization logo/featured image
+- Update organization size and meeting schedule
+- Change organization status (Established/New/Inactive)

+**❌ Restricted Actions:**
+- Cannot create new organizations
+- Cannot edit other organizations
+- Cannot change organization name/title
+- Cannot modify organization slug/permalink
+- Cannot change visibility status
+- Cannot edit administrative fields (UNBC Department status, founded date, approval date, registration date)
+- Cannot access WordPress posts, pages, or comments
+- Cannot access themes, plugins, or site settings
+- Cannot manage users or access admin tools

+#### 🔧 Setting Up Organization Managers

+**Method 1: Create New User**
+1. Go to **Organizations > Managers**
+2. Use the "Create New Organization Manager" form:
+   - Enter username, email, first name, last name
+   - Select the organization to assign
+   - User account is automatically created with random password
+   - Login credentials are emailed to the user

+**Method 2: Convert Existing User**
+1. Go to **Organizations > Managers**
+2. Use the "Assign Existing User as Organization Manager" form:
+   - Select an existing WordPress user
+   - Choose the organization to assign
+   - User role is automatically converted

+#### 🏛️ Organization Manager Experience

+When an organization manager logs in:

+**Streamlined Interface:**
+- **No Dashboard**: Automatically redirected to their organization edit page
+- **Clean Menu**: Only sees "My Organization" and "My Organization Events"
+- **Focused Workflow**: Direct access to what they need to manage

+**Organization Editing:**
+- Can edit most organization fields with clear restrictions
+- Restricted fields are shown as read-only with explanatory text
+- JavaScript prevents editing of title and permalink fields
+- Server-side validation ensures security

+**Event Management:**
+- Can create new events that automatically link to their organization
+- Can edit/delete only events belonging to their organization
+- Cannot see or modify events from other organizations
+- Full access to event creation and management tools

+#### 🔒 Security Features

+**Access Control:**
+- Custom capability system with granular permissions
+- Server-side validation prevents unauthorized changes
+- Direct URL access blocked for restricted pages
+- Role-based menu restrictions

+**Field Restrictions:**
+- Administrative fields are hidden or shown as read-only
+- Client-side JavaScript prevents form manipulation
+- Backend validation ensures data integrity
+- Clear visual indicators for restricted content

+**Session Management:**
+- Automatic redirects from unauthorized pages
+- Clean error messages for blocked actions
+- Maintains user experience while enforcing security

+#### 🛠️ Administrative Management

+**User Management Interface:**
+- View all organization managers in one place
+- See which organization each manager is assigned to
+- Easy role removal and reassignment
+- Direct links to edit user profiles

+**Assignment Features:**
+- One manager per organization (can be changed)
+- Automatic role creation and capability assignment
+- Email notifications for new accounts
+- Role verification and status reporting

 ### API Integration